-This is someone who may have a drink in the morning, during a work lunch, or even in the workplace itself.
+This person may have a drink in the morning, during a work lunch, or even in the workplace itself.
 They may keep alcohol within reach in a desk drawer and add it to a non-alcoholic beverage.
-They’re aware of what other people might think about day drinking so they’ll look to take attention off it.
-For instance, someone who drinks wine from a coffee mug is looking to continue a day drinking habit and go unnoticed.
+They’re aware of what other people might think about day drinking, so they’ll look to take attention off it.
+For instance, someone who drinks wine from a coffee mug is looking to continue a day-drinking habit and go unnoticed.

 - They drink to deal with stress.

-This is someone who sees alcohol as the first solution to handling stress at work or at home.
+This person sees alcohol as the first solution to handling stress at work or home.
 They may drink daily and consume multiple drinks in succession.
-They have connected drinking as the primary activity to use in response to any emotional difficulty.
-They may be worsening any stress-related problems, including depression, anxiety, and sleep issues.
+They have connected drinking as the primary activity to use in response to emotional difficulty.
+They may worsen stress-related problems, including depression, anxiety, and sleep issues.
 If stressful situations continue, their drinking may increase.
 Concentrating at work may become an issue as their cravings for alcohol increase.

 - They drink alone.

 Drinking alone doesn’t just mean drinking at home by yourself.
-It could mean drinking in public around a group of strangers where no one is measuring how many you’ve had.
+It could mean drinking in public around a group of strangers where no one measures how many you’ve had.
 High-functioning alcoholics lean towards enjoying their drinking without judgment.
-That can mean changing behaviors over time, from switching bars after work to only spending free time with other people who drink heavily.
 They want to avoid situations where the amount of drinking they’re doing becomes a topic of conversation.
+This can mean changing behaviors over time, from switching bars after work to only spending free time with other people who drink heavily.

 - They joke about their drinking or about being an alcoholic.

-Humor can be used to deflect the truth about themselves.
-They think making “funny” comments about their drinking shows they really have it under control.
+This person uses humor to deflect the truth about themselves.
+They think making “funny” comments about their drinking shows they have it under control.
 Their view of substance use disorders may be narrow.
-Since they’re not experiencing career or legal consequences, they may feel above the drinking problems faced by others.
-Make no mistake, joking is a defense mechanism to shield them from criticism about their excessive drinking.
+Since they’re not experiencing career or legal consequences, they may feel above the drinking problems others face.
+Make no mistake, joking is a defense mechanism to shield them from criticism about excessive drinking.

 - They have lapses in memory while drinking.

 Occasional lapses in short-term memory are normal.
-For high-functioning alcoholics, these lapses in memory may appear more often.
-They may forget portions of the conversations they’re in while consuming alcohol.
-Their forgetfulness may be about where they parked their car or an activity they were planning to do after drinking.
-For a parent who drinks, the lapse in memory could even involve forgetting to pick up their child at school or at an practice activity.
+For high-functioning alcoholics, these memory lapses may appear more often.
+They may forget portions of the conversations.
+Their forgetfulness may be about where they parked their car or an activity they planned to do after drinking.
+For a parent who drinks, the lapse in memory could even involve forgetting to pick up their child at school or an activity.

 - They deny they have a drinking problem.

 A high-functioning alcoholic may find themselves confronted by peers over their drinking.
-The response to deny a drinking problem can be a way to cover up the issue.
+Denying there’s a drinking problem can be a way to cover up the issue.
+They may find others who drink more to compare themselves to or use their job, career, or family life to offer evidence that there’s no real problem.
 It can also come from not even being aware their drinking has led to an alcohol use disorder.
-They may find others who drink more to compare themselves to or use their job, career, or family life as a way to offer evidence that there’s no real problem.